-- Use the → and → fields to select the position for which you wish to enter a new character. - Use the alphanumeric keypad to enter the desired characters.
+- Use the alphanumeric keypad to enter the desired characters.
 This keypad works exactly like the keypad of a cellphone: you may have to press an alphanumeric field several times to select the desired character or number.

-Note: There is no $\boxed{A/a}$ field here, because the Finder makes no distinction between upper- and lower-case letters.
+Note: There is no A/a field here, because the Finder makes no distinction between upper- and lower-case letters.